DOMjudge/DOMjura/README.md

 ## Compiling

-Compiling can be done by installing Qt, and then doing the following in the source directory:
+Compiling can be done by installing Qt5, and then doing the following in the source directory (or by using Qt Creator):

 ```bash
 qmake